celinawong21/WF-ML-Model/README.md

 * The US mortgage market is valued at trillions, ranking second-largest, falling only behind interest rates.
 Wall Street heavily relies on the success of this market, with banks strategically allocating capital through mortgage bonds.
 * Default rates typically remain below 0.2%, but economic crises can cause spikes, reaching highs of 9.5%.
-  * The 2008 financial crisis and the 2020 COVID-19 pandemic highlight the vulnerability of mortgage default rates to economic downturns.
+  * The 2007/2008 financial crisis and the 2020 COVID-19 pandemic highlight the vulnerability of mortgage default rates in the event of an economic downturn.
 * Collaborating with the Wells Fargo team, the student team's objective is to develop a predictive model for mortgage default over the next 24 months.
 * The model will integrate various static, dynamic, and macroeconomic variables to enhance accuracy and robustness.

 ## The Data
-* The dataset utilized for constructing the predictive model is sourced from Freddie Mac and spans from the year 2000 up to the second quarter of 2023.
+* The dataset utilized for constructing the predictive model is sourced from Freddie Mac and spans from the year 2000 up to Q2 of 2023.
-* It encompasses information on single-family home loans categorized into origination and performance files.
+* It encompasses information on single-family home loans categorized into Origination and Performance datasets.
    * **Origination**: contains mortgage information at the point of loan initiation.
    * **Performance**: records monthly activities for each loan throughout its contract period.
 * The primary focus of the student team is on 30-year-fixed rate mortgages as the main dataset for training the model.